hpo13/Casambi-OpenHAB-Simple/doc/Andorid_as_Gateway.md

 ## Problems with the setup

-A number of problems had to be overcome for the device to be (more or less) useable.
+A number of problems had to be overcome for the device to be (more or less) usable.

 * Android battery optimisation - by default, Android will terminate app after a while, when it things that it is not used any more
 * Keeping the Casambi app in the foreground - some apps will try to push themselves to the foreground from time to time